Kaycee is an exotic pet owner experienced in working with a variety of non-domesticated animals.

 Fennecs can, and will, bite—any animal with teeth can.
 The bites are not severe and rarely require medical attention, but they can hurt pretty badly.
 These animals are incapable of severely injuring you but if you cannot tolerate nips or bites, this fact may be a deal-breaker for you.

 Many people in our society hold the belief that fennec foxes and other exotic animals should not be kept as pets.
-This is hotly debated and as the purpose of this article is to inform you about basic fennec care, it will not be covered with much depth.
+This is hotly debated and as the purpose of this article is to inform you about basic fennec care, it will not be covered in much depth.
 Instead, some common claims against keeping them will be debunked.

 Claim: Fennec foxes are stolen from their home in the wild and smuggled into countries like the United States to be sold as pets.